hackclub/hackclub/meetings/2015-10-27_semester_planning.md

 - 1-1 interactions between labs leaders
 - Every labs leader in Slack
 - Every labs leader posts update in Slack
-- Slackin integration so club members can sign up for the slack
+- Slackin integration so club members can sign up for the Slack
 - Survey leaders and ask how connected they feel to other labs leader in their cohort
 - Pair labs leaders with the other leaders they feel least connected to